 After a careful assessment by your dentist, a decision is made concerning the right type of crown for your situation.
 A few choices include all-resin crowns which provide an affordable option but can wear down more quickly and fracture more easily than some other materials and porcelain-fused-to-metal crowns whose coloring can be matched to your natural tooth shade.
 Mental dental crowns are resistant to breakage and chipping while all-ceramic and all-porcelain crowns are ideal for those patients with a metal allergy.

-At Midtown Dental Centre, we offer dental care customized to the needs of our patients in Toronto, ON and the surrounding areas.
+At Midtown Dental Centre, we offer dental care customized to the needs of our patients in Toronto, Ontario and the surrounding areas.
 From laser dentistry and root canals to cosmetic dentistry and treatment of bite problems, our highly-trained staff is ready to help you enjoy good oral health.
-Contact us at our Toronto, ON office for more information or to schedule an appointment.
+Contact us at our Toronto, Ontario office for more information or to schedule an appointment.

 Take That First Step To Improve Your Oral Health